 Public Health Leaders for a Changing Urban Landscape

-These accomplishments would not be possible without the support and contributions of the MPH Administrative team, MPH Program Committee, the Public Health Student Organization, alumni, current students, and our community partners.
-Thank you everyone and I look forward to another amazing year in MPH.
+The accomplishments over the past year and the work that lies ahead depends on the support and contributions of the MPH Administrative Team, the MPH Program Committee, the Public Health Student Organization, alumni, current students, and our community partners.
+Thank you to everyone, and I look forward to another amazing year in MPH!